hms-dbmi/Hail-on-Google-Cloud/README.md

 #### Hail version

-Hail is still in the development phase and a new version is basically available every day.
+Hail is now released but Hail team commits regularly to solve some issues.
 If you want to create a cluster with the latest version of Hail 0.2, you have to retrieve the number from https://github.com/hail-is/hail.

 ![](hail-version.png)

-All the JAR and ZIP files are available via the command  ```gsutil ls -r gs://hail-common/builds/devel/jars ``` and ```gsutil ls -r gs://hail-common/builds/devel/python ``` Replace #version_number with the version that you want.
+All the JAR and ZIP files are available via the command  ```gsutil ls -r gs://hail-common/builds/0.2/jars ``` and ```gsutil ls -r gs://hail-common/builds/0.2/python ``` Replace #version_number with the version that you want.

 Here  ```1bd08b90e0a0``` for example.